Gudutan-ge/Distractor-and-Decision-Making/README.md

 # Distractor and Decision-Making

 This project explores the effects of distractor value on decision-making behavior through experiments, data processing, modeling, and simulations.
-Below is an overview of the project structure and usage.
+Below is an overview of the project structure.

 ---